“Anything worth doing is worth doing poorly.”

 There’s another way to capture the overly conservative way we tend to become.

 I call that the “Motto of the stuttering, dyslexic firing squad.”
 Lined up to operate as that squad but never moving into action – never willing to take the risk of pulling the trigger.
 It is easy to overthink, to over plan, all the while when the issue isn’t wisdom in preparation, but raw fear of failure.

 Let’s just pull the trigger, regardless of ideal timing, setting, adequate preparation or not.

 Careful isn’t what we need to aim for.
-If anything, the older we get, the more wisdom we have, thus the more we need to scatter our seeds of encouragement, wisdom and courage to younger, less experience people.
+If anything, the older we get, the more wisdom we have, thus the more we need to scatter our seeds of encouragement, wisdom, and courage to younger, less experienced people.

 2. I was too critical of myself.

 A bit of an inner glance is a good thing.